-The much-needed discussion about wine closures is upon us and none other than George M. Taber is taking the podium.
-Former reporter and editor of Time Magazine, Taber is no stranger to wine.
-His earlier book Judgement in Paris captured the moment when California bested the great wines of Bordeaux, and it quickly became the definitive text on the subject.
-With his new book, Taber has once again brought clarity to a major controversy in the wine world.
+The much-needed discussion about wine closures is upon us, and none other than George M. Taber is taking the podium.
+A former reporter and editor of Time Magazine, Taber is no stranger to wine.
+His earlier book Judgement of Paris captured the moment when California bested the great wines of Bordeaux, and it quickly became the definitive text on the subject.
+Taber has once again brought clarity to a major controversy in the wine world with his new book.

-Taber is an insightful man, with a journalist’s acumen and an avid curiosity.
+Taber is an insightful man with a journalist’s acumen and avid curiosity.
 He is unafraid to tackle controversial subjects and began his research on the cork when the wine industry was still covering up the percentage of cork taint they were experiencing and the race to create a better closure was beginning.
-Along the way Taber reveals that cork taint taint the only problem affecting wines (screwcaps, we find, have flaws of their own), and that a greater problem lies in the fact that so very little is known – to date – about the chemistry of wine.
+Along the way, Taber reveals that cork taint the only problem affecting wines (screwcaps, we find, have flaws of their own) and that a greater problem lies in the fact that so very little is known – to date – about the chemistry of wine.

 There are many people on many sides of this debate espousing differing opinions rife with passion.
-It only makes sense that there is bound to be drama as well as folly.
+So it only makes sense that there is bound to be drama as well as folly.
 And To Cork or Not To Cork does not disappoint.
-Reporter that he is, Taber does not shy away from showing us how people in the business too often ignore science and make up statistics simply to boost their own deeply-embedded opinions on the perfect closure.
-As it were, there happens to be something to be said for cork.
+The reporter that he is, Taber, does not shy away from showing us how people in the business too often ignore science and makeup statistics to boost their own deeply embedded opinions on the perfect closure.
+But, as it were, there happens to be something to be said for cork.
 As there does for screwcaps.
 As there does for glass.
 (Not so much for plastic).

-Taber sums it up best when stating at book’s end that wine should be judged by the quality of the product, not by its container.
-And that various industries – at present – are no longer accepting so many wines going bad under many different closures is a very good thing.
+Taber sums it up best when stating at the book’s end that wine should be judged by the quality of the product, not by its container.
+And that various industries – at present – are no longer accepting so many wines going bad under many different closures is an excellent thing.

 As to the question?
 It is finally under continued discussion.
 And that, in itself, is some kind of answer.